msymeonides/Migrate3D/README.md

 ### Contacts (minus dividing):

 Contacts are analyzed for daughter cells resulting from mitosis (which do not represent true cell-cell contacts) and filtered out accordingly.
 A pair of daughter cells is detected when two cells in contact have Object IDs that differ exactly by 1.
 This requires manual renumbering of known daughter cells to have Object IDs that differ by 1, and there is a (remote) possibility of missing some true contacts where the Object IDs happen to differ by 1 but were not daughter cells resulting from the same mitosis.
 Manual spot-checking of contacts is recommended.

 This filter can be disabled in the GUI, in which case this results sheet will be ommitted.

 ### Contacts (minus dead):

-Utilizes the "Maximum arrest coefficient" tunable variable to filter out contacts that involve "dead" or non-motile cells based on their Arrest Coefficient.
-This filter is applied after the Contacts (minus dividing) filter.
+Utilizes the "Maximum Arrest Coefficient" tunable parameter to filter out contacts that involve "dead" or non-motile cells based on their Arrest Coefficient.
+This filter is applied after the Contacts (minus dividing) filter, unless that filter is disabled, in which case it is applied to the total Contacts dataset.

 ### Contacts Summary:

 A summary of contact history for each individual object.
 For each object (excluding objects which had no contacts at all), the number of contacts, the total time spent in contact, and the median contact duration are reported.
 Note that this summary comes after filtering out contacts involving dividing cells or "dead" (non-moving) cells.
+To summarize all possible contacts detected, do not enable the dividing filter and set Maximum Arrest Coefficient to 1.

 ### Contacts Per Category: